-90 Chamberlain, 'Speech delivered...To the Members of the Liberal Unionist Club', p.
+107 Chamberlain, 'Speech delivered...To the Members of the Liberal Unionist Club', p.
 9.

-Chamberlain, 'Speech delivered...To the Members of the Liberal Unionist Club', p.
-10. For the development of closer ties between Chamberlain and his Conservative allies, see John Fair, 'From Liberal to Conservative: The Flight of the Liberal Unionists after 1866', Victorian Studies, Vol. 29, No. 2 (Winter, 1986), pp. 291-314, in which he argues that while Home Rule provided the chief cause for the Unionist alliance to remain together, on other issues such as Land Reform and opposition to Harcourt;s 1893 Budget drew the parties closer.
-See also Jay, Joseph Chamberlain, pp. 173-175; Gregory Phillips, , 'The Whig Lords and Liberalism, 1886-1893', Historical Journal, Vol. 24, No. 1 (March, 1981), pp. 167-173.; Matthew Fforde, Conservatism and Collectivism, pp. 70-74.
+108 Chamberlain, 'Speech delivered...To the Members of the Liberal Unionist Club', p.
+10. For the development of closer ties between Chamberlain and his Conservative allies, see John Fair, 'From Liberal to Conservative: The Flight of the Liberal Unionists after 1866', Victorian Studies, Vol. 29, No. 2 (Winter, 1986), pp. 291-314, in which he argues that while Home Rule provided the chief cause for the Unionist alliance to remain together, on other issues such as Land Reform and opposition to Harcourt's 1893 Budget drew the parties closer.
+See also Jay, Joseph Chamberlain, pp. 173-175; Gregory Phillips, 'The Whig Lords and Liberalism, 1886-1893', Historical Journal, Vol. 24, No. 1 (March, 1981), pp. 167-173; Matthew Fforde, Conservatism and Collectivism, pp. 70-74.

-Conservatives allowed Chamberlain to claim that the Liberal Unionists, while they may have entered into coalition, were truly able to put the principle of the 'progress' of the 'working classes' before political calculation, by virtue of the benefits the 'working man' accrued through defending the Union.
+more than doing less than was promised or sufficient to elevate the condition of the 'working classes'.
+They were alleging that the Gladstonians were unsuited to represent the 'Liberal Working Man'' because they could no longer claim to be the force of enlightened, principled politics that the pursuit of 'progress' required of its parliamentary representatives.
+That mantle, as Chamberlain's speech demonstrates, was said to have passed to the Unionist coalition, which alone could claim to be operating in the 'interests' of the 'working classes'.
+The alliance with the Conservatives allowed Chamberlain to claim that the Liberal Unionists, while they may have entered into coalition, were truly able to put the principle of the 'progress' of the 'working classes' before political calculation, by virtue of the benefits the 'working man' accrued through defending the Union.